 Chromosome "makeup" is a major contributing factor to experiencing a successful pregnancy.

-Transferring embryos without major chromosome abnormalities through preimplantation genetic screening (PGS) increases pregnancy success and promotes the birth of healthy babies.
+Transferring embryos without major chromosome abnormalities through preimplantation genetic testing for aneuploidies (PGT-A) increases pregnancy success and promotes the birth of healthy babies.
 PGT-A was formerly known as PGS, preimplantation genetic screening.

 Testing involves the removal of one or more cells from embryos before they are transferred during IVF, where they are genetically tested in our laboratory.
 If the cells are found to have an abnormal chromosome number, then the embryo is less likely to implant properly.